Blacklusion/wax-docs/docs/en/overview/contribute.md

   - [Pushing bp.json on chain](en/getting-started/pushing-bp-json-onchain.md "How to push your bp.json on-chain")
 ```
 You can specify an title after the name of the markdown file.
 This title will not be shown anywhere on the doc site itself.
 This title is used for SEO purposes only and lets you to specify how your articles will be previewed.

 ## Linking to other articles
 When linking to other articles, it is highly recommended to use relative links, since this would allow to e.g. easily change the domain name in the future.
-Your can link to other articles by using the following format:
+You can link to other articles by using the following format:
 ```markdown
 This is a [link](/en/getting-started/other-article) to another article.
 ```